getify/Functional-Light-JS/apB.md

 Maybe is the pairing of these two monads.
 If a value is non-empty, it's represented by an instance of `Just(..)`; if it's empty, it's represented by an instance of `Nothing()`.
 Notice there's no imposition here of what "empty" means -- your code gets to decide that.
 More on that in the next section.

-But the value of this kind of monad representation is that whether we have a `Just(..)` instance of a `Nothing()` instance, we'll use it the same. `Nothing()` instances have no-op definitions for all methods.
+But the value of this kind of monad representation is that whether we have a `Just(..)` instance or a `Nothing()` instance, we'll use it the same. `Nothing()` instances have no-op definitions for all methods.
 So if such a monad instance shows up in our monadic operations, it has the effect of basically short-circuiting to ignore behavior.

 The power of the Maybe abstraction is to encapsulate that behavior/no-op duality implicitly.